Chart Color Schemes

 Bundaberg North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for Bundaberg North, the estimated population as of Nov 2025 is around 5,827.
-This reflects an increase of 264 people since the 2021 Census, which reported a population of 5,563.
-The change is inferred from AreaSearch's estimate of resident population at 5,829 following examination of the latest ERP data release by the ABS (June 2024), along with an additional validated new address since the Census date.
-This level of population equates to a density ratio of 395 persons per square kilometer.
-Population growth in the suburb was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains during recent periods.
+Based on ABS population updates, as of Nov 2025, the Bundaberg North statistical area (Lv2) has an estimated population of around 5843.
+This reflects a 5% increase since the 2021 Census, which reported a population of 5563 people.
+The change is inferred from AreaSearch's estimate of the resident population at 5841, following examination of the latest ERP data release by the ABS in June 2024, and an additional validated new address since the Census date.
+This level of population equates to a density ratio of 396 persons per square kilometer.
+Primary drivers for population growth were interstate migration, contributing approximately 64% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected for Bundaberg North, with an expansion by 490 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected for Bundaberg North (SA2), with an expansion of 490 persons to 2041.
+This reflects an overall increase of approximately 9.8% over the 17-year period.

 Frequently Asked Questions - Population